Skip to navigation Skip to content

 • accurate assessments of medical eligibility

-• correct outcomes against the policy and legislative framework for Disability Support Pension (DSP), including the use of the Impairment Tables
+• correct outcomes against the policy and legislative framework for DSP, including the use of the Impairment Tables

-JCAs are generally done with the customer face to face, by video conference or phone.
-If it is clear these formats are not appropriate, and only in limited and defined circumstances, the JCA may be done as a file assessment.
+JCAs are generally done with the customer face to face, by video conference or by phone.
+If it is clear these formats are inappropriate, and only in limited and defined circumstances, the JCA may be done as a file assessment.
 See the Process page for more details of these circumstances.

-Where the customer needs, wants, or will benefit from an employment services referral, or a change in referral recommendation, a discussion with the customer or nominee is required.
+Where the customer needs, wants, or will benefit from an employment services referral, or a change in referral recommendation, discuss with the customer or their nominee.

 For example, a customer under 35 years of age with compulsory participation requirements who does not have a current appropriate referral recommendation in place.

-• ambiguity or inconsistency between customer report and THP evidence
+• ambiguity or inconsistency between the customer report and THP evidence

 • insufficient functional information